(3 mins read)

 top

-- Use signal
+- Use signal.

 - It's not the most secure and the phone number requirement is annoying but it's a

-good sweet spot between adoption/UX/security
+good sweet spot between adoption/UX/security.

-- Your devices likely use your ISPs' default DNS servers
+- Your devices likely use your ISPs' default DNS servers.

-- These servers are often unencrypted and your ISPs know what websites you visit
+- These servers are often unencrypted and your ISPs know what websites you visit.

-decent public encrypted DNS server from cloudflare)
+is a decent public encrypted DNS server from cloudflare).

 - You likely don't need a VPN, and VPNs aren't as secure as not might think either